Harriet-Blundell/Credit-Card-Status/README.md

 This project, Credit Card Status, is a web application that will allow customers to enter their details via a form and review credit cards that are applicable to their credit status.

-To view a hosted version of this application please go to: // place link here when it is ready
+To view a hosted version of this application please go to: https://credit-card-status.vercel.app/

 To view Figma designs for this application please go to: https://www.figma.com/file/QB58iVsjDND4RM72nNkELz/Credit-Card-Status